Celumproject/domoscio-docs/2_a_consolidation_integration_case.md

 Your learning objects (such as text or videos) are registered as **Contents**.
 Those Contents deal with one or several concept(s), which are called **Knowledge Nodes** by the API.
 To express that relationship, **KnowledgeNodeContents** are created.

+To do so, we will use the POST method.
+First, we will declare a content:

+	Method: POST
+	URL: HOST_URL/instances/{instance_id}/contents

+And you will receive the following message depending on what you actually sent to the API:

+	{
+		"id": 2,
+		"uid": "my_first_content"
+	}

+That content deals with the solar system for instance.
+This is a concept you will want to declare:

+	Method: POST
+	URL: HOST_URL/instances/{instance_id}/knowledge_nodes

+And you will receive the following message depending on what you actually sent to the API:

+	{
+		"id": 5,
+		"uid": "my_first_concept",
+	}

+The last step is to create a bridge between the content and the knowledge node:

+	Method: POST
+	URL: HOST_URL/instances/{instance_id}/knowledge_node_contents

+And you will receive the following message depending on what you actually sent to the API:

+	{
+		"id": 3,
+		"knowledge_node_id": "5"
+		"content_id": "2"
+		"importance_degree": "1" (Optional)
+	}

 ### Students and subscriptions
 #### Students